ife-adewunmi/ife-adewunmi/README.md

 ## About me

+I love the idea of being able to create a future that I imagine.
+Before now, I say software engineering is my passion but of the truth, it’s not.
+My passion lies in:

+**Creating**,
+**Solving Problems**,
+**Paying attention to details**,
+**Impacting lives**

-Software development has been my passion for years.
-I've always been building stuff to help others learn, build communities, or even just for fun.
+I love software engineering because this process of creation is the daily practice of an engineer and we can use it to create the future in any context.
+I've always been building stuff to help others learn, build communities, and even just for fun.

 - 👨‍💻 Writing codes for about **6+ years**
 - 🧰 My favorite programming language is **PHP**